oracle-devrel/oci-arch-queue-oke-demo/README.md

 #### Observing queue production and consumption

 As observing how the different elements execute is unique to that element, the readme documentation for those elements describes how you can see them work.
+Please check the demo links [here](https://youtu.be/4RMA_EMjyfo) and [here](https://www.youtube.com/watch?v=wC3h9LmKgGY) to get more clarity.

 ## Notes/Issues